HiPhish/Newton-method/Docs/documentation.rst

   names, are they hardcoded, and if not how do you tell the program which substrings represent variables?

-- Replace forceful program termination via ``exit`` with more graceful assertions and error checking.
-This one is embarrassing, but the code is littered with poor error handling.
-There are two types of error: errors from user input, like trying to divide by zero or wrong syntax, and errors inherent to the program, like producing a stack overflow.
+- There are two types of error: errors from user input, like trying to divide by zero or wrong syntax, and errors inherent to the program, like producing a stack overflow.
 The former needs to be handled as an exception, catch the error gracefully and report to the user where the problem lies.
-The latter is a bug and needs to be detected with an assertion and terminate the program immediately, reporting where the bug lies.
+The latter is a bug and needs to be detected with an assertion and terminates the program immediately, reporting where the bug lies.

-- Clean up the compiler modules.
-The *lexer* and *parser* modules can be merged into a *frontend* module and the *compiler* module should be renamed to *backend*.
-The reason is that the parser will never be run outside the lexer, so ther is no point in keeping it globally visible.
+- Functions currently only return either 0 on success or 1 on failure.
+This is good for knowing that an error occurred, but not what kind of error.
+We need proper exit codes instead and every module should define its own set.

 .. _LLVM: http://llvm.org